-Six creative Christmas dishes aside Jollof Rice
+Six creative Christmas dishes aside jollof rice

 Over the years, Christmas Day in Nigeria and Jollof rice have become two peas in a pod.
-But why must it be rice during Christmas?
+Whoever said it must be rice before the Christmas celebration is complete?

 This year, we invite you to savour something unique – a Christmas experience beyond the ordinary.
 PREMIUM TIMES has curated a list of six effortlessly crafted dishes to elevate your festive celebration beyond the customary rice fare.